Molly M. King

 I am a sociologist who studies knowledge inequalities and the implications of these inequalities for people's lives.

 I am an Assistant Professor in the Department of Sociology at Santa Clara UniversityI received my Ph.D. and M.A. in Sociology from Stanford University in California.
-I hold a B.A. in Biology from Reed College in Portland, Oregon.
+I earned a B.A. in Biology from Reed College in Portland, Oregon.

 Photo of Molly M. King